socketstream/socketstream/README.md

 * Lots more documentation, a tutorial and many more examples
 * Build rate-limiting into SocketStream to block clients attempting to DDOS the connection
 * Horizontal scaling by downloading a list of active servers and automatically trying new servers should one fail over, no load balancers required!
-* Beautiful super-fast browser-based testing
+* Beautiful super-fast browser-based testing and diagnostics